Audience

 Speaker Portal Logic

-You can now dynamically display additional standard fields, custom fields, headers and text conditionally based on previous selections within your Speaker Portal.
+- You can dynamically display additional standard fields, custom fields, headers, and text conditionally based on previous selections within your Speaker Portal.

-For example, asking potential speakers whether they have presented at previous conferences and if they select yes, prompting them with additional follow-up questions on the event, organization, number of attendees, etc.
+- For example, asking potential speakers whether they have presented at previous conferences and, if they select yes, prompting them with additional follow-up questions on the event, organization, and number of attendees.

-You may also use conditional logic to enforce a limit on the number of additional speakers that can be collected, which was previously not possible.
+- You may also use conditional logic to enforce a limit on the number of additional speakers that can be collected.

 Speaker Catalog

-Multiple Speaker catalogs (as well as Session catalogs) can be created per event, giving you the flexibility to showcase specific Speakers and Sessions based on your audience.
+- Multiple Speaker catalogs (as well as Session catalogs) can be created per event to showcase specific Speakers and Sessions based on the audience.

 Signal and Event Data